-Community and Public Health aims is to assist Primary, Secondary and Tertiary education settings to develop healthy learning environments where children learn better.
+Community and Public Health aims to assist primary, secondary and tertiary education settings to develop healthy learning environments where children learn better.
 We focus on reducing inequities in health and education outcomes.

-Staff work in depth with a range of education settings and providers to ensure that their environments support healthy behaviour and maximise each child’s learning potential, using a whole setting approach.
-The issue areas of focus could include healthy eating, hauora/wellbeing, physical activity, community connectedness and smokefree.
+Staff work in depth with education settings and providers to ensure that their environments support healthy behaviour and maximise each child’s learning potential.
+A whole-setting approach is used and possible focus areas could include healthy eating, hauora/wellbeing, physical activity, community connectedness and smokefree.

 South Island Tertiary Health and Wellbeing Survey Report released

 Health promotion in higher education is receiving greater attention with the recent development of the Okanagan Charter, an international health promotion charter for universities and colleges.
 The Health Promotion Agency (HPA) funded a survey of health and wellbeing initiatives in tertiary institutions across the South Island of Aotearoa New Zealand in 2016, based on the Okanagan Charter.

 This report provides a snapshot of health and wellbeing initiatives currently operational within the seven higher education institutions surveyed and aims to share examples of good practice and suggestions for further alignment with the Okanagan Charter.